Gelowraze/NityoExam/README.md

-# NityoExam
+# Nityo Exam
-Repository for the process used in the Nityo Examination
+This repository contains the general processes used in the Nityo Examination.
+- Prepared by Angelo Dela Torre